Skip to main content

 Category blurbs

 Introductory text that helps customers orient themselves.
 These blurbs introduce key attributes found across products in the category, giving users an approachable way to understand what's available without reading every product description.
-Because they're generated from your data, they stay accurate as your catalog changes.
+Each blurb is generated from your product data and ranking keywords specific to that page.

 Section headers and subheadings